kostiskar/SortFilesByFiletypeService/README.md

 3. Inside yourPath\SortFilesByFiletypeService\bin\Debug you will find a file called SortFilesByFiletypeService.exe

-4. To start the service
+4. Start the service with the following cmd command

 ```bash
   SortFilesByFiletypeService.exe install start
 ```
-5. To unistall the service
+5. Unistall the service with the following cmd command

 ```bash
  SortFilesByFiletypeService.exe  uninstall